 Aligning your SEO strategy with the different stages of the marketing funnel—awareness, consideration, and decision—is crucial for attracting and nurturing leads.
 Different keywords and content types resonate with users at each stage.
 For example, someone at the top of the funnel might be searching for general information about a problem, while someone further down the funnel is ready to compare solutions and make a purchase.
 Tailor your content and keywords accordingly to guide potential customers through their buying journey.
 This resource on SaaS SEO provides a helpful framework for understanding the marketing funnel in the context of SaaS.

-Automate Your SaaS SEO Strategy
+How to Use Automation in Your SaaS SEO Strategy

 As a SaaS business, you’re juggling countless priorities.
 SEO often takes a backseat, but without it, your competitors dominate search results and steal potential customers.
 Automating your SEO can be the key to reclaiming that lost ground.